ahmedfgad/CoinTex/README.md

-# CoinTex: Cross-platform multi-level game created in Python using Kivy
+# CoinTex: Cross-platform Multi-Level Game created in Python using Kivy
 CoinTex is a multi-level adventure game created using the **Kivy** cross-platform Python framework.
 The game is successfully tested in Linux, Windows, and Android and working on all of these platforms without even changing a single line of code.
 Here is a simple description of it.

 ## Game Description